 Confidentiality between children and young people and their lawyers is also a critical issue.
 When the lawyer is a best interests representative, such as an ICL, the child does not have the benefit of client legal privilege.
 In NSW the Representation Principles for Children's Lawyers state that even when there is no client lawyer relationship children should still have the protection of a confidential relationship.
-ICLs are also required to clearly explain the circumstances in which they may or must disclose confidential information in the best interests of the child.
+Icls are also required to clearly explain the circumstances in which they may or must disclose confidential information in the best interests of the child.
 If a children's lawyer has a legal obligation to disclose confidential information they should first seek the child's authority to disclose.
-Children have reported experiencing repercussions from confidential information being shared with their parents.
+This is very important as children have reported experiencing repercussions from confidential information being shared with their parents.

-The courts have recognised the importance of preserving the confidentiality of therapeutic relationships with children and young people.
-For example, in Goldy & Goldy (No 2) [2011] FamCA 418 the court was asked to grant leave to issue a subpoena to Kids Helpline.
+The courts have also recognised the importance of preserving the confidentiality of therapeutic relationships with children and young people.
+For example, in Goldy & Goldy (No 2) the court was asked to grant leave to issue a subpoena to Kids Helpline.
 Justice Dawe stated:

-2. The Court needs to consider carefully both the usefulness of any information that might be obtained from Kids Helpline and the question of the public interest immunity. ..the Court should be very wary about issuing subpoenas to an organisation which relies upon its confidentiality for its very existence.
-The benefit of the services
+- 2. The Court needs to consider carefully both the usefulness of any information that might be obtained from Kids Helpline and the question of the public interest immunity. ..the Court should be very wary about issuing subpoenas to an organisation which relies upon its confidentiality for its very existence.
+The benefit of the services provided by Kids Helpline to the children and young people who use that service is significant. - 3. ...I am not satisfied that the benefit to the Court in deciding what is in the best interests of the children is outweighed by the public interests in maintaining the confidentiality of the Kids Helpline service.170